 Emergencies happen on their own time.
 We do not always know what to plan for or when so we plan for the worst and hope for the best.
-We follow the advise given to us by the Prophets of old and today, "If ye are prepared, ye shall not fear."
+We follow the advice given to us by the Prophets of old and today, "If ye are prepared, ye shall not fear."
 (D&C 38:3)

 The Department of Homeland Security has made many publications available to the public at no charge.
 They are available in a downloadable, pdf, format at Ready.gov (opens in new window).
-They are for individuals, families and businesses.
-All contain very good information that could save your life some day.
+They are for individuals, families, and businesses.
+All contain very good information that could save your life someday.

 Preparing for any Emergency

 The Center for Disease Control has recently updated its site for Emergency Preparedness and Response to include Health and Safety Concerns for All Disasters.
 It is well worth the time to visit this site often.

 Preparing for a Pandemic

 Many people are concerned about what they can and should do to prepare for the most recent potential medical emergency threatening the world today.
 The Avian Flu.
 Though the timeline of this threat to our safety is not known we can and should prepare for it.
 These preparations consist of being informed of what it is and what you need to do.
 There are several sites that can be accessed to help you to know what is happening.

 BYU-Idaho is preparing by stockpiling a few materials that we normally did not consider for other emergency situations, i.e. N95 masks.
 We encourage all students, faculty, staff and visitors to this site, to prepare by putting together a 72 or 96 hour kit that can be accessed in the event of any emergency.
 A student kit need only be the bare essentials and can cost less than $20.

 More information on preparing for a Pandemic may be found on our Pandemic Web Page

 Other Emergency Planning and Preparation for the University Community